sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-04-25-Mockito-Unit-Testing.md

 In this case, we can test our method `addBookToCheckedOut` method by **mocking the List**.
 That's right, we can mock the abstract data type `List`, meaning we can test our class while keeping our test **independent of the concrete List implementation used.**

-Here is an example of using a MockList, and it will show us the same `when-then` syntax as before, as well as a new piece of Mockito syntax, `verify`:
+Here is an example of using a mocked List in [`PatronTest.java`](https://github.com/sde-coursepack/Library/blob/6dba0b86e97dd0be78fd19864b2ed2f8ba0ebdd3/src/test/java/PatronTest.java), and it will show us the same `when-then` syntax as before, as well as a new piece of Mockito syntax, `verify`:

 ```java
 import org.junit.jupiter.api.*;